ptx186/myFirstRepo/README.md

 myFirstRepo
 ===========

 Creating my first repo to learn and practice using Git.
+Git is pretty cool...